Roelly Winklaar: Professional career

 After earning his pro card, Roelly returned for the 2010 IFBB Arnold Classic and turned plenty of heads with an immense physique that earned him a strong seventh-place finish in a deep field in his IFBB debut.
 After placing third at the 2010 IFBB Australia Pro Grand Prix, Roelly shocked critics by winning the 2010 IFBB New York Pro.
 Seemingly out of nowhere, a new star had arrived.

 Following this massive accomplishment, Winklaar experienced a boost in motivation and became a force to be reckoned with, earning his first Mr Olympia qualification.
 This was impressive, considering he beat out more established veterans like [Hidetada Yamagishi and Dennis Wolf.
-Since the 2010s, Winklaar has become one of the leading bodybuilding pros, once finishing within the top 5 of the Mr. Olympia finals (3rd).
+Since the 2010s, Winklaar has become one of the leading bodybuilding pros, twice finishing in the top 5 of the Mr. Olympia finals.

 Physique

 Winklaar is noted for his large and impressive physique, displaying an impressive combination of massive size and conditioning, often out sizing taller competitors.
 In part due to his years spent as a gymnast in his youth, and his gifted genetics, Winklaar is considered to have the best arms in bodybuilding history, measuring at 24 inches.
-Winklaar has stated that other than intensity he has not had to do anything special for his arms.
+Winklaar has stated that other than intensity, he has not had to do anything special for his arms.
 As long as he trained them hard, they kept growing and growing.
-These attributes, along with his engaging posing and personality has made him a fan favorite among bodybuilding fans.
+These attributes, along with his engaging posing and personality, has made him a fan favorite among bodybuilding fans.

 Other media

-Roelly Winklaar was prominently featured as one of lead figures featured in the 2013 documentary, Generation Iron, which highlights his preparation and training for the 2012 Mr. Olympia.
-Winklaar's appearance in particular, earned critical acclaim, documenting tensions with his then-trainer Sibil 'Grandma' Peeters and their declining relationship as his star rose.
+Roelly Winklaar was prominently featured as one of the lead figures featured in the 2013 documentary, Generation Iron, which highlights his preparation and training for the 2012 Mr. Olympia.
+Winklaar's appearance, in particular, earned critical acclaim, documenting tensions with his then-trainer Sibil 'Grandma' Peeters and their declining relationship as his star rose.